petr-ivashkov/quantech-swe-qlss/README.md

 ### Note

-For the analytical solution of the SWE, in order to run the simulation with meaningful parameter sizes, we recommend using an high perfomrance computing cluster.
+For the analytical solution of the SWE, in order to run the simulation with meaningful parameter sizes, we recommend using a high perfomrance computing cluster.
 In this project, a Linux-based, SLURM managed cluster with mixed CPU/GPU nodes was used.
 It was not possible to run the simulation with the parameters needed to get meaninful results for interpretation on macOS X 10.12 with 8 GB RAM.

-## Usage

-How to use it, with examples.

-## Features
+## Authors

+- Till Appel
+- Zofia Binczyk
-- Feature 1
+- Francesco Conoscenti
-- Feature 2
+- Petr Ivashkov

-## Contributing

-Guidelines for contributing.

 ## License

-License information.
+This project is licensed under the MIT License – see the LICENSE file for details.